hanno-meister/synalinks/docs/Code Examples/Advanced/Implementing Custom Modules And Programs Via Subclassing.md

 - The `get_config()` method should return a dictionary containing all the information needed to recreate the module.
-This includes the module's configuration and any serialized sub-components like the language model or critique program in this case.
+This includes the module's configuration and any serialized sub-components like the language model in this case.
 - The `from_config()` class method should be able to reconstruct the module from the configuration dictionary returned by `get_config()`.